Is OCD a Disability? Best OCD Benefits in 2023

 Does OCD ever go away?

 OCD is a chronic disorder.
 It means it will not fix itself and is usually not cured entirely.
-So, The answer is OCD does not go away without psychiatric medicine and psychotherapy.
+So, OCD does not go away without psychiatric medicine and psychotherapy.

 Why is OCD not curable?

-In the current medical resource, people with OCD cannot get rid of intrusive thoughts.
-Therefore, OCD is not curable because if those intrusive thoughts are there, your OCD will respond to them every once in a while.
+In the current medical resource, people with OCD cannot eliminate intrusive thoughts.
+Therefore, OCD is not curable because if those intrusive thoughts exist, your OCD will respond to them occasionally.

 So, it can be easily said that OCD is a disability for a severely suffering person.
-In almost every country, OCD disability has benefits for the person suffering from OCD symptoms.
+In almost every country, OCD disability benefits people suffering from OCD symptoms.
 OCD’s a never-ending cycle, but it can dominate a person’s life.
-Not only does the person suffer from it, but the people around the person suffer tremendously.
+Not only does the person suffer from it, but the people around them suffer tremendously.

 Frequently Ask Question (FAQ)